ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/cluster.md

 # Running jobs on the cluster and using modules

-**1\.** In the UC Davis Bioinformatics Core we have a large computational cluster (named lssc0) that we use for our analyses.
-The job scheduling system we use on this cluster is called [Slurm](https://slurm.schedmd.com/).
+The HPC Core (High Performance Computing Core) runs many clusters on the UC Davis campus.
+The job scheduling system we use on these clusters is called [Slurm](https://slurm.schedmd.com/).
 In this section, we will go through examples of the commands we will be using to interact with the cluster.

 First, what is a cluster?